emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 4.2.5) **Press** the button "Step 4: Remove backward compatibility of JMS server" and wait for the process to finish.

+4.1.6) **Go to** Deploy -> Releases -> Details of the "eMagiz 5 migration" release -> Advanced actions -> Update to latest versions.
+Afterwards, click on the release to set it as an active release.

+4.1.7.1) **For environments running on premises, go to** Containers -> Containers -> Build new versions -> Download runtime for every runtime that you migrated to eMagiz5

+4.1.7.2) **For environments running in a cloud environment, go to** Cloud/AWS Cloud and rebuild the virtual machines where the migrated runtimes are.

-4.2.6) **Go to** Deploy -> Releases -> Details of the "eMagiz 5 migration" release -> Advanced actions -> Update to latest versions.
-Afterwards you can press the install button and further install all the new versions of the flows displayed.
+4.1.8) **Go to** Deploy -> Releases and for the active release press the install button and further install all the new versions of the flows displayed.
+After it finishes, in order to make sure that all flows were installed, press the install button again and make sure that there are no flows left uninstalled.
+Another way of checking would be to **go to** Deploy -> Runtime dashboard and press "Check release state".

+4.1.9) **For Mendix Connectors, go to** Deploy -> On premises -> Runtime downloads and download the eMagiz Mendix connector with the eMagiz version emc 3.0.0.

+4.1.9.1) Also, if you have custom keystore/trustore used by the Mendix Connector, you need to download the new autogenerated ones (Create -> Resources) and put them in the resources folder of the Mendix Connector

-4.2.7) **Go to** each container in the runtime dashboard and start the flow(s) in the following order:
+4.1.10) **Go to** each container in the runtime dashboard and start the flow(s) in the following order:

-4.2.7.1) If you have a failover bus: Firstly start the live JMS server, amqp01, and secondly the back up server, amqp01b1.
+4.1.10.1) If you have a failover bus: Firstly start the live JMS server, amqp01, and secondly the back up server, amqp01b1.
 In all other cases just start the jms server before any other flows.

-4.2.7.2) Container(s): if you have multiple containers, you can use any order.
+4.1.10.2) Container(s): if you have multiple containers, you can use any order.

-4.2.7.3) Connector(s): if you have multiple connectors, you can use any order.
+4.1.10.3) Connector(s): if you have multiple connectors, you can use any order.

-4.2.8) **Go to** Runtime dashboard and check if every flow is still active.
+4.1.11) **Go to** Runtime dashboard and check if every flow is still active.